Credit by Exam or Transfer

 Students who have previously taken and not finished or not passed one of the above courses may NOT earn the credit via exams.
 Students who already have credit for the lecture may not use these placement exams to earn lab credit.

-ALL STUDENTS PLANNING TO TAKE ONE OF THE ABOVE EXAMS MUST SIGN UP BY NOON ON AUGUST 7, 2020 using this link.
+ALL STUDENTS PLANNING TO TAKE ONE OF THE ABOVE EXAMS MUST SIGN UP BY 11:45pm ON January 5, 2024, using this link.

 Additional information will be sent to each student who signs up prior to the exam date.

-Results of the exams will be available to students prior to the first day of classes on August 10, 2020.
+Results of the exams will be available to students by the end of the business day on Tuesday, January 9, 2024.

 The exams will only be given if there are students interested in taking them.
 Students should email email@example.com to ask questions about the exams.
 There is no fee for this service, but students may only attempt each exam once.